 Health insurance and Medicarepay little for long-term health care costs dealing with daily living activities or supervision due to cognitive issues.

 Many experts recommend Long-Term Care Insurance to address these costs.
-As medical science extended lifespan, it also increased the risk of needing extended care, which can have emotional as well as the financial and physical impact on families.
+As medical science extended lifespan, it also increased the risk of needing extended care, which can have an emotional, physical, and financial impact on families.

 “People mistakenly associate Long-Term Care with nursing home care, but most care actually takes place at home or in the community."Jesse Slome, executive director of the American Association for Long-Term Care Insurance (AALTCI)

 The AALTCI is a national consumer advocacy and education group.

 According to a study conducted by the association, some 52.1 percent of all new long-term care insurance claims that started in 2017 began in the home setting.
 In 2017, just the major insurance companies paid out over $11 Billion in Long-Term Care Insurance benefits in 2019 to American families.

 “We know that consumers want to remain in their own homes and having a long-term care insurance policy can make it easier for them to do just that.”